Child and descendant elements

 A child element is an element within another element.
 The other element is the 'parent' element.

 If a child element has an element within it, then the latter is a 'descendant'.
-This more general term refers to elements of any generation below the parent, including child elements.
+This more general term can refer to an element of any generation below the parent, including a child element.
 Other 'related' terms may also be seen, such as 'ancestors'.

 An example of a parent/child relationship is when there is a 'div' within another 'div', as shown below:

 <div> (parent element) <div> (child element) </div> (close child element) </div> (close parent element)